GermanT5/wikipedia2corpus/README.md

 ## Download Data
 Download the raw Wikipedia dump and store it in the `data` directory:

-- German language: select the youngest directory from https://dumps.wikimedia.org/dewiki/ and download a file called `dewiki-<yyyymmdd>-pages-articles.xml.bz2` its is about 5.8 GB - we use `dewiki-20220201-pages-articles.xml.bz2`
+**German language:** Select the youngest directory from https://dumps.wikimedia.org/dewiki/ and download a file called `dewiki-<yyyymmdd>-pages-articles.xml.bz2`.
+Its is about 5.8 GB in size.
+We use `dewiki-20220201-pages-articles.xml.bz2`.

+**English language:** Select the youngest directory from https://dumps.wikimedia.org/enwiki/ and download a file called `dewiki-<yyyymmdd>-pages-articles.xml.bz2`.
+Its is about 18.1 GB in size.
+We use `enwiki-20220201-pages-articles.xml.bz2`.